Myth: Your mind and body are separate.

 One of our vital neurotransmitters which regulates our mood, serotonin, is produced right alongside the neurons that manage our digestion – in our gastrointestinal tract.
 Serotonin’s neighbor neurons also have a hand in our mental health, after they have, of course, finished dealing with the fruits, vegetables, and chocolate bars passing through our system.Things go awry when the sustenance we choose works against us.

 According to Eva Selhub MD of Harvard Health Publishing, certain foods just don’t do it for us the way natural sugars do.
 Processed sugar can actually cause extreme inflammation and debilitate most of the neurons in our gastrointestinal tract, which means not only our digestive system weakens, but the production of sufficient serotonin and our neurons’ ability to cope with stress and mood swings take a substantial hit as well.

 Cue a stress-induced reach for that chocolate bar.
 Our bodies let us know when we need nutrients, but low emotional wellness can also trigger a craving that we don’t actually need, says Jennifer Kromberg PsyD of Psychology Today.
 An argument at work, unhealthy fasting or dieting, or the promise of a reward after writing a proposal when nothing else seems to be going quite right in our lives, are all dangerous paths that can lead to the understandable desire for quick and easy processed sugar.

-If we want to feel physically strong, deal effectively with outside stressors, and whittle down problematic cravings, then a balanced diet is our key to both a healthier and scientifically- proven-to-be-happier life.
+If we want to feel physically stronger, deal effectively with outside stressors, and whittle down problematic cravings, then a balanced diet is the key to both a healthier and scientifically-proven-to-be happier life.